swanchain/orchestrator-discord-kit/README.md

 If you encounter any issues while running the script, check the following:

-- Make sure the bot is properly connected to the guild and has the necessary permissions.
+- Ensure the bot is properly connected to the guild and has the necessary permissions.
 - Check that the `discord_guild_id` in the `.env` file is correct.
 - Ensure that you have the necessary permissions to create and write to files in the script's directory.